Now that we have a decent enough idea of what an h-bridge is and the general theory of how it operates, let's get started putting it all together:

 (Step #2) Connect protective diodes:

-When a running DC motor is suddenly shut off, the resulting inductive kickback can damage the MOSFETS.
-These Schottky diodes (often referred to as "flyback diodes" in this application) short the inductive voltage to the opposite terminal of the motor.
+When a running DC motor is suddenly shut off, the resulting inductive voltage spike can damage the MOSFETS.
+These Schottky diodes (often referred to as "flyback diodes" in this application) short the induced voltage to the opposite terminal of the motor.
 For the two "high side" P-Channel MOSFETS it shorts this voltage to the positive rail of the motor voltage supply (which is the same as shorting it to the source pin.)
-The 2 "low side" N-Channel MOSFETS have the diode connected to the ground rail of the motor power supply which also effectively shorts the inductive kickback volatge to the source pin.
+The 2 "low side" N-Channel MOSFETS have the diode connected to the ground rail of the motor power supply which also effectively shorts the inductive kickback voltge to the source pin.

 (Step #3) Connect source pins of P-Channel MOSFETS to the positive rail: